PublicSatanicVoid/dc-adm-git-mirror/README.md

   - These also run Ganesha NFS nodes, also Dockerized via Ceph
   - Although the hosts are connected via 10Gb, there is no separation of frontend and backend networks, limiting total throughput.
 Probably I will fix this at some point.
+  - The cluster is configured with 2x replication and uses the recommended number of pgs.
+  - When doing IO via the kernel CephFS driver (rather than NFS) I get ~1GB/s of write throughput and ~250MB/s of read throughput.
+It benchmarks within spitting distance of the servers' local SSDs, except for worse latency and slightly worse metadata performance.
 - 3x VM for admin / software builds.
 1 per host, plus an extra of each OS I run.
 - 1x VM for proxy server, running HAProxy
 - 2x VM for web servers, running <some Python framework, honestly don't remember> and